Big Dave McLean: Life and career

 McLean was born in Yorkton, Saskatchewan, Canada, to a concert pianist mother, and a Presbyterian minister father.
 They later lived in Moose Jaw, before relocating to Winnipeg, Manitoba when Dave was at the age of 10.
 Introduced to the blues as a teenager via his older brother's record collection, the two siblings travelled to the Mariposa Folk Festival in Toronto in 1969.
-Whilst there, John P. Hammond gave McLean an impromptu lesson on guitar playing, to supplement the latter's rudimentary efforts thus far at playing the harmonica.
+While there, John P. Hammond gave McLean an impromptu lesson on guitar playing, to supplement the latter's rudimentary efforts thus far at playing the harmonica.
 This meeting saw McLean learning how to play Bo Diddley's, "I'm a Man".
 McLean much later recalled the incident stating that Hammond was "one of the most courteous gentlemen on this planet, you know, totally helpful, inspiring".

 McLean starting playing at the Regina Folk Club, and at the Winnipeg Folk Festival, where he gained experience before releasing his debut album, Muddy Waters For President (1989), which was recorded at the Bud's On Broadway club in Saskatoon.
 McLean had previously opened for his musical hero, Muddy Waters.

-The follow up was For The Blues...
+The follow-up was For The Blues...
 Always (1998), an attempt to spread his music to a wider audience.
 The album was produced by Colin James and recorded in Vancouver, with musicians James (guitar), Norm Fisher (bass), Eric Webster (piano) and Chris Norquiest (drums), all augmenting McLean's work.
 The track listing included McLean's cover versions of "Little Red Rooster" (Willie Dixon), "Just Your Fool" (Little Walter), "Dust My Broom" (Elmore James), "Rollin' and Tumblin'" (Muddy Waters) and "Cakewalk Into Town" (Taj Mahal).
 The three-day recording's budget was only $1,600.
 In addition to performing and recording, McLean spent around 20 years regularly doing odd jobs, such as construction work, to supplement his income.

 In 1998, he played in a duo with Tim Williams at the Calgary Folk Music Festival.
 McLean has also appeared solo at the Sasktel Saskatchewan Jazz Fest.

 Blues from the Middle (2003) was his second Stony Plains release, and included guest contributions from Sue Foley and Duke Robillard.
 It was followed by Acoustic Blues (Got 'Em From The Bottom) in 2008.

 Faded But Not Gone was released in 2014 on Black Hen Music, and dealt with the aftermath of the deaths of McLean's mother and brother.
 Recorded in Nashville, the album contained contributions from Colin Linden, Colin James, and Kevin McKendree, with Ann and Regina McCrary on backing vocals.

 In 2015, McLean starred in a low budget film documentary, Ain't About the Money, exploring the trials and tribulations in performing the blues.